isc-padhikar/IAM_FHIRServer/README.md

 **Demos used as reference:**
 1. FHIROktaIntegration: https://openexchange.intersystems.com/package/FHIROktaIntegration

 This demo shows how to configure OAuth 2.0 directly on InterSystems IRIS for Health and use that configuration for a FHIR server.
 Please follow the instructions it has to configure authorization server's details.
-However, the configurations looks like this in the management portal after done:

 It has a Angular app that authenticates with the authorization server, with a UI that displays FHIR resources after authorization.

 This demonstrate how OAuth2.0 can be configured within InterSystems IRIS for Health to secure a FHIR server.